 Defender X has two main attacks: Blast Punch which will hit a character for approximately half of their HP (similar to Demi magic) and Haymaker which will hit an enemy for around 3,500 HP.
 Once you get it down to 10,000 HP it will cast Mighty Guard on itself which will significantly reduce the amount of damage done by your regular attacks on and it will also begin casting Slowga on your party members.

 The best strategy for this fight is to have Tidus use his Provoke ability on the boss.
 This will cause Defender X to only use its Blast Punch on Tidus continuously which will continuously halve his HP (never killing him).
-Have Auron use his Armor Break ability to greatly reduce Defender X’s defence stat and increase the amount of damage that regular attacks deal.
+Have Auron use his Armor Break ability to greatly reduce Defender X’s defense stat and increase the amount of damage that regular attacks deal.
 Have Tidus use Hastega and Cheer on the team as well.

 Note and reminder: You have an upcoming boss-type battle which involves fighting with Kimahri alone.
-This fight can be fairly problematic if you have not been using Kimahri and levelling up his Sphere Grid during the rest of the game.
+This fight can be fairly problematic if you have not been using Kimahri and leveling up his Sphere Grid during the rest of the game.
 Because of this, I recommend that you make sure that Kimahri gets at least one attack in during this fight so that he obtains some AP once Defender X has been defeated.
 Remember that a character only has to hit the enemy once during a fight to fully receive the AP at the end of the battle.
 Check out the Sphere Grid section for more information and tips on how to level up your Sphere Grid.

 Backtrack back across the bridge and touch the Save Sphere to refill your HP and MP.
 Lulu and Wakka will interrupt with a very short cutscene as you approach the valley.
 Go down into the valley using the pathway on the right.